 Assistant Director for Outreach and Prevention

 My theoretical orientation continues to grow and expand with new learning and experience.
-A number of theories including, Cognitive, Behavioral, Humanistic, and Solution Focused theories guide my practice.
+A number of theories including, Cognitive, Behavioral, Humanistic, and third wave theories guide my practice.
 I see the therapist’s role much the way I see a family physician; providing brief interventions when the need arises rather than long term therapy.
 Using a strengths-based approach to identify what a person already does well, I help them build from that foundation.
-I believe that a person’s experience of emotional pain is informed by both their genetic makeup and the lessons they learn about emotions.
+I believe that a person’s experience of emotional pain is informed by their genetic makeup, the lessons they learn about emotions, and the environment they live in.
 A person’s emotional suffering can be compounded when they have few outlets for expression or when they learn ineffective strategies for managing emotional pain.
-Learning to experience emotional pain as it is rather than how I fear it may be can decrease suffering.
+Learning to experience emotional pain as it is rather than how one fears it may be can decrease suffering.
 I strive to create a safe and collaborative relationship through mindful listening, non-judgment, and acceptance where the client has the opportunity to feel heard and understood.
 Additionally, I believe that teaching practical strategies for managing emotions helps empower the individual and provides skills they can carry with them far beyond the therapy experience.

 One aspect of my work at the Counseling Center that I enjoy the most is training and supervision.
 I approach supervision much like the rest of my clinical work in that I try to create a safe and collaborative relationship.
 Each supervisee brings strengths and skills to the experience.
 I encourage supervisees to use their strengths as a foundation for taking risks and trying new interventions.
-I expect interns to present a level of professionalism around the basics (e.g., timely documentation, punctuality), freeing up supervision time to focus on enhancing thinking, conceptualization and strategies.
+I expect supervisees to present a level of professionalism around the basics (e.g., timely documentation, punctuality), freeing up supervision time to focus on enhancing thinking, conceptualization and strategies.
 As part of a collaborative team, I encourage honest feedback and discussion of the supervisory relationship.
 I particularly enjoy working with supervisees who conceptualize clients in ways that are different from my own, providing the opportunity for both parties to challenge and expand their own thinking.
-I strive to provide a nurturing and supportive environment that encourages supervisees to challenge themselves professionally and personally during the internship year.
-I enjoy the variety of professional development opportunities that arise during internship and welcome discussions and opportunities to support intern’s endeavors in completing dissertation, exploring professional interests and activities, job search, professional identity development, and balancing personal and professional life.
+I strive to provide a nurturing and supportive environment that encourages supervisees to challenge themselves professionally and personally in supervision and in their clinical work.
+I enjoy the variety of professional development opportunities that arise through our internship program and welcome discussions and opportunities to support intern’s endeavors in completing dissertation, exploring professional interests and activities, job search, professional identity development, and balancing personal and professional life.

 Jenny Lybeck-Brown, Ph.D, Southern Illinois University-Carbondale